Danelaw Years - 3: 'All I Smell Is Burning Cakes!' - Aelfred's Domestic Skills Are Tested in His Darkest Hour

 Aelfred reaches Aethelney in the Somerset Levels near Glastonbury

-In the dead of winter, after twelfth night, AD 878 Guthrum took an army across country from Gloucester.
+In the dead of winter, after twelfth night, AD 878 Guthrum took an army overland from Gloucester.

 They passed through the hoar frost and fell on the West Saxons at Chippenham, almost taking Aelfred from his bed.
 The West Saxon king escaped by the skin of his teeth with a few of his thegns, fleeing westward as detailed above.
 You might like some background to this episode about the man, Guthrum: